 Buying or building a new home is an exciting milestone!
 But the learning curve can be steep if the home has features you’ve never used before.
 Whether you’re purchased an existing home or you’re building a new home with a septic system, keep these basic tips in mind for installation and ongoing maintenance.

-- Before you install a septic system, you need to have the soil tested by the local health department.
+- If you’re building a new home, you’ll need to have the soil tested by the local health department before installing a septic system.
 Not all soils can be used to treat raw sewage.
-Your health department specialist will inform you of all the options available if yours is not the proper type of soil to sustain a septic system.
+Your health department specialist will inform you of other options available if yours is not the proper type of soil to sustain a septic system.
 Perhaps your contractor will be able to haul in the proper soil.
 Be sure to coordinate this action with your health inspector so that all applicable building and health codes are followed.

-- Your home’s septic system was installed according to the size of your home and the number of occupants dwelling there.
+- Moving into a new home with an existing septic system?
+Remember, the septic system was installed according to the size of the home and the number of occupants dwelling there.
 Typically, a system can handle around 50 gallons of waste per day.
 It is important that you know exactly how much your system can handle and then stay within those parameters.
 If you over-burden your septic system, the result could be flooding of the liquid waste from the tank.

-- There has been discussion on whether it is important or necessary to use chemicals in your septic tank.
-Discuss this issue with your local Roto-Rooter professional.
+- Depending on who you ask, opinions differ on whether it is important or necessary to use chemicals in your septic tank.
+If you aren’t sure, discuss this issue with your local Roto-Rooter professional.
 There may be some chemicals that are useful in keeping your sewer pipes clear.
 Your plumbing technician may also recommend chemicals that will treat the waste products in your tank.

 The simplicity and efficiency of a septic system makes it an attractive addition to your home.
 Be sure to ask previous homeowners for records of septic system maintenance, repairs, pumpings and inspections.
 Most importantly, remember that septic tanks should be inspected and pumped every three to five years.